Supergiovane/node-red-contrib-hikvision-ultimate/README.md

 ## DESCRIPTION
 This is a set of nodes to handle ISAPI Hikvision messages.<br/>
 Works with cameras, NVR and also with specialized devices, like Radar (for example DS-PR1-60 and 120).<br/>
-Digest authehtication is the default, so it should work with all gears!<br/>
+Digest authentication is the default, so it should work with all gears!<br/>
 All nodes are capable of auto reconnect if the connection is lost and are able to actively monitor the connection.<br/>
 There are currently **only two node**, one that traps the alarms, in RAW mode, and outputs a JSON and the other that outputs the ANPR License Plate numbers.<br/>